Campus Life

 How to apply

-As a general rule, requests must come from the student with a disability themselves, and are accepted by Office for Students with Disabilities.
+In principle, requests from students with disabilities will be accepted by Office for Students with Disabilities.

 Office for Students with Disabilities "User's Guide"